melissamonk-NOAA/Vermilion_2021/doc/south.knit.md

-The annual (equilibrium) spawning potential ratio (SPR) for vermilion in southern California has fluctuated around the management target for the past decade, with a recent spike in 2019 (Table \@ref(tab:exploitES), Figure \@ref(fig:1-sprES)).
+The annual (equilibrium) spawning potential ratio (SPR) for vermilion rockfish in southern California has fluctuated around the management target for the past decade, with a recent spike in 2019 (Table \@ref(tab:exploitES), Figure \@ref(fig:1-sprES)).
 Prior to 2011, the fishing intensity exceeded the target for a number of years in the 1980s and 1990s, regularly reaching levels 50% above target (Figure \@ref(fig:1-sprES)).
 As with current estimates of spawning output, recent estimates of equilibrium SPR are highly uncertain, ranging from 45% to 104% of target in 2020, and 102% to 172% of target in 2019 (Table \@ref(tab:exploitES)).
 As a percentage of biomass (ages 4+), southern California harvest rates peaked in the 1980s and 1990s, but have since declined to near-target levels for the past decade (Figure \@ref(fig:FmortalityES)).
 Harvest rates in southern California in 2020 were below target, and the stock was above the target biomass (Figure \@ref(fig:phaseES)).
 However, the harvest rate in 2019 was above target, and may be more representative of future catches, all else equal, given reductions in fishing activity during the 2020 pandemic.
 The equilibrium yield curve is shifted left, as expected from the Beverton-Holt steepness parameter estimated at 0.73 (Figure \@ref(fig:yield2ES)).